-As shown in Fig.1, we employed the "Quasi-Gold Standard" (QGS) [531] approach for paper search.
+As shown in Fig.1, we employed the "Quasi-Gold Standard" (QGS) [534] approach for paper search.
 We conducted a manual search to identify a set of relevant studies and extracted a search string from them.
-This search string was then used to perform an automated search, and subsequently, a snowballing search was employed to further supplement the search results.
+This search string was then used to perform an automated search, and subsequently, a backwards and forwards snowballing search was employed to further supplement our search results.
 This approach ensures both search efficiency and maximum coverage, minimizing the risk of omission.
 Subsequently, we employed a series of relatively strict filtering steps to obtain the most relevant studies.
-Specifically, we followed five steps to determine the relevance of the studies:
+We followed five steps to determine the relevance of the primary studies: